 California Northstate University College of Medicine (CNUCOM) was founded by community leaders who had previously established a successful College of Pharmacy.

 Our preclinical curriculum is carefully selected to provide the student with the necessary biomedical science foundation while integrating these traditional sciences with clinical medicine.

 The professional characteristics of the medical school applicants will be derived from the information provided in the AMCAS and secondary application.

 Dr. Robert Suskind was appointed Founding Dean, Vice President of the California Northstate University College of Medicine and Professor of Pediatrics and International Health in January, 2012.
 Dr. Suskind is known nationally and internationally for his pioneering work in childhood nutrition and as an international expert in the areas of childhood malnutrition and obesity.
 He has published over 150 peer-reviewed articles and chapters, over 230 abstracts, and has edited six textbooks in the field of pediatric nutrition.

-Dr. Suskind has had extensive experience in the field of global health having served as a Peace Corps physician in Senegal, W. Africa, as the Field Director of Anemia and Malnutrition Research Center in Northern Thailand, as the Director of the ICDDRB in Bangladesh and as a Consultant to the newly established Patan Academy of Health Sciences in Kathmandu, Nepal.
+Dr. Suskind has had extensive experience in the field of global health having served as a Peace Corps physician in Senegal, West Africa, as the Field Director of Anemia and Malnutrition Research Center in Northern Thailand, as the Director of the ICDDRB in Bangladesh and as a Consultant to the newly established Patan Academy of Health Sciences in Kathmandu, Nepal.